(Last updated on August 5, 2024.)

 Navigator and Palette

-By dragging the semi-transparent blue rectangle in the Navigator window, displayed area of score can be moved.
+By dragging the semi-transparent pink rectangle in the Navigator window, the displayed area of the score can be moved.
 Clicking in the Navigator window moves the score so that the clicked point is located at the center of the score window.

-You can also move the score by grabbing the score (depress the mouse left button) and drag.
-To grab the score, avoid pointing on measures, which selects a measure.
+You can also move the score by grabbing the score (depress the mouse’s left button) and dragging.
+To grab the score, avoid pointing to measures, which selects a measure.

-Palette opens at the left side of the score window.
-Directive commands are list in a tree.
-Clicking triangle mark expands or collapse a subtree.
+The Palette opens at the left side of the score window.
+Directive commands are listed in a tree.
+Clicking the triangle mark expands or collapses a subtree menu.

 Refresh and Refresh (Clean)

-Some commands does not complete redrawing of all affected elements.
-Refresh or other commands which perform refreshing completes redrawing.
+Some commands do not complete the redrawing of all affected elements.
+Refresh or other commands which perform refreshing complete redrawing.

 Refresh (Clean) command suppress displaying note directives’ handles (red marks).
-Its appearence eauals to that of PDF output.
+Its appearance equals to that of PDF output.

 Undo and Redo